 2010 - Third NMA memorial group chaired by Police Roll of Honour Trust; take memorial project to ACPO Council, gaining police service support and funding for professional study and campaign costs.

 2011 - Study confirms viability of memorial project, Trust hands over management to the CEO of PMAS, sponsors of The Beat, under police service leadership of the heads of HMIC and ACPO.

-We aim to complete a study of the history and causes of British police deaths in the line of duty, produce a Book of Remembrance and ultimately provide the Roll of Honour to be carved in stone for a new police officers memorial at the National Memorial Arboretum within the National Forest in Staffordshire.
+We aim to complete a study of the history and causes of British police deaths in the line of duty, produce a Book of Remembrance and assist in the provision of the Roll of Honour for a new police officers memorial at the National Memorial Arboretum within the National Forest in Staffordshire.